 Analysis of the urine:

-Presence of some amount of sperm in the urine indicates that sperms are travelling into the bladder instead of coming out.
+The presence of some amount of sperm in the urine indicates that sperms are traveling into the bladder instead of coming out.
 This helps to determine whether the person is suffering from retrograde ejaculation or not.

-This involves collecting samples from the testicles and conducting tests on it.
-It helps to identify problems with the sperm production processes.
+This involves collecting samples from the testicles and conducting tests on them.
+It helps to identify problems with sperm production processes.
 However, it is not commonly used to identify fertility problems.